neelsmith/virgapes/docs/quick/passages.md

-The following example uses the same data as the previous example, but draws it from a `CitableNode`.
+The following example uses the `Syllabifier` object with the same data as the previous example, but draws it from a `CitableNode`.

 ```scala
 import edu.holycross.shot.virgapes._